tradingstrategy-ai/docs/source/glossary.rst

     Dataset

-        A data bundle consisting of :term:`candles <candle>` or other quantitative data sources.
+        In :term:`quantitative finance`, a dataset is  a data bundle consisting of :term:`candles <candle>` or other quantitative data sources.
-        The most usual dataset is hourly or daily candles for multiple assets, distributed as a downloadable archive of several hundreds of megabytes.
+        The most usual dataset is hourly or daily :term:`OHLCV` candles for multiple assets.

+        Datasets can be anywhere between megabytes to several gigabytes.

+        `See Trading Strategy free and open datasets <https://tradingstrategy.ai/trading-view/backtesting>`__.

+        See also

+        - :term:`OHLCV`

+        - :term:`Forward fill`

+        - :term:`Jupyter notebook`

+        - :term:`Machine learning`

     Dataset server